4nt0ineB/gitclout/README.md

 ### Credits

-Many thanks to Dominik Stadler's jgit-cookbook repository and Rüdiger Herrmann for his post on Diffs with JGit that allowed us to better understand and deal with the JGit API.<br>
+Many thanks to Dominik Stadler's jgit-cookbook repository and Rüdiger Herrmann for his post on Diffs with JGit that allowed to better understand and deal with the JGit API.<br>

 https://github.com/centic9/jgit-cookbook <br>
 https://www.codeaffine.com/2016/06/16/jgit-diff/